Tour operates: Mid May until Early September

 Day 04: Khiva – Bukhara

 Our drive to Bukhara is through the arid setting of the Kyzyl Kum Desert.
 Along the way we stop for some refreshments and see how humans have survived over the centuries in this unforgiving landscape.
 With buildings spanning 1,000 years of history and a thoroughly lived-in city centre that hasn’t changed much in two centuries, Bukhara is one of the best places in Central Asia to catch a glimpse of pre-Russian Turkestan.
 Most of the city centre is an architectural preserve and includes a massive royal fortress, plenty of former Madrassas, a number of ancient public baths and the remnants of a once-vast market complex.
 There are over 140 protected buildings in the city.
-Overnight in Devon Begi Hotel or Bi Bi Khanum (BD
+Overnight in Sasha and Son’s or Devon Begi hotel.
+(BD)

 Day 05: Bukhara